Martlark/DeclareMVC/README.md

 data-set
 --------

 Sets an instance property from an input element such as a INPUT, SELECT or TEXTAREA.
+On first use the value from the controller/model property will be used to set the input value.
+Thereafter the property value will be updated as the input changes from keystrokes or updates.

 Example:

 JavaScript model: